mrnazu/alx-higher_level_programming/README.md

-# Second Trimester: Higher Level Programming Curriculum at ALX
+# 2nd Trimester: Higher Level Programming

 Welcome to the Higher Level Programming curriculum at ALX!
 This curriculum covers a range of topics in computer science and software development, with a focus on Python programming and related technologies.